Applicants must submit all the following materials to the Graduate Division by the deadline of January 10, 2017.

 The GRE is required for all applicants with an undergraduate GPA below 3.0.
 However, we strongly recommend that all applicants submit GRE scores as further evidence of their academic performance.

-If you need more information or need assistance, please email Mary Abshire, Sr Administrative Coordinator for SFTV Graduate Programs, or call 310.338.5991.
-Thank you.
+If you need more information or need assistance, please contact Mary Abshire, Sr. Administrative Coordinator for SFTV Graduate Programs, at firstname.lastname@example.org or 310.338.5991.